Breast Cancer Services at NYM

 For women diagnosed with breast cancer, or concerned that they may be diagnosed with breast cancer, it is important to access the best possible and most comprehensive medical care.
 This means having a range of options, a team of specialists, and the most advanced treatments but, just as important, it means being treated with compassion and respect while receiving all available information and guidance necessary to make informed choices.

-Breast Cancer Services at NYM offer women a variety of sophisticated screening, diagnostic, and treatment options for breast cancer through the Institute for Cancer Care and the Institute for Women’s Health.
+Breast Cancer Services at NYM offer patients a variety of sophisticated screening, diagnostic, and treatment options for breast cancer through the Institute for Cancer Care and the Institute for Women's Health.

 - Our breast cancer specialists include breast surgeons, plastic and reconstructive surgeons, dedicated breast imaging specialists, medical oncologists, pathologists, radiation oncologists, gynecologists, geneticists, psychiatrists, physical therapists and nutritionists, as well as physician assistants and specialized nurses.
 The Hospital also hosts breast cancer support groups and American Cancer Society Look Good … Feel Better workshops.

 - Breast conservation therapy has become a treatment of choice for many women.
 When this less invasive form of treatment is deemed appropriate, the surgery is able remove the breast cancer but not the breast itself.
 Breast conservation is also called "breast-sparing surgery".

 - Radiation therapy is often used in conjunction with chemotherapy, sometimes preceding or following breast surgery.
 Some types of radiation therapy work from the outside, using highly targeted beams of radiation.
 Other therapies work from the inside, using radioactive "seeds" that are placed near the cancerous tissue; this process is known as brachytherapy.
 NYM also offers the MammoSite® Radiation Therapy System, which significantly reduces treatment time, and can target therapeutic radiation with great precision.